What is AI anyway?

-AI has also found its way into accounts departments where systems are programmed to carry out constant low-level auditing of accounts and pick up accounting mistakes and cases of fraud, preventing money being lost due to employee mistakes or dishonesty.
+AI has also found its way into accounts departments where systems are programmed to carry out constant dynamic balancing of accounts and pick up accounting mistakes and cases of fraud, preventing money being lost due to employee mistakes or dishonesty.

 This type of software could save the healthcare system millions.

 How to build trust in AI – Start small!

 Using AI to replace human interactions will always be frowned upon by many, but we seem to selectively accept AI into our lives.
 Could our resistance be based on our lack of knowledge?

 Asking someone a question as general as “Would you be happy to have AI manage more tasks within the healthcare system?” may elicit this sceptical response because people start thinking the worst, imagining a couple of robots performing open heart surgery whilst the consultant takes a coffee break or goes out for dinner, when realistically we need to aim much smaller than that.